 2. Feedback analytics with complex languages

 Language is complex.
 People can communicate one idea in many different ways.
 You probably have 10 different customers that find your product hard to use, but they all say it differently.
-And if you add multiple languages on top of that, feedback analysis can become messy.
+And if you add multiple languages on top of that, analysis can become messy.

-3. Quality issues with customer feedback analysis
+3. Quality issues with data analysis

 The feedback you get from customers will always be a mixed bag.
 Some feedback is specific, making it easy to immediately determine what action you could take to satisfy that customer.
 But often feedback is too vague to be very helpful.